cgnl/NessusConverter/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed Python 3.x.
+- You have installed Python 3
-- You have a basic understanding of Python programming and command-line operations.

 ## Installation